 This programme is for state-funded secondary schools in England.
 Mastery Advocates should be teachers with the commitment, experience and authority to lead developmental work across a maths department.
 The support of the Head of Maths, and the headteacher or a member of SLT, is also essential.
-In 2023/24, those teaching in special schools will have an enhanced offer that will enable them to network with other schools in a similar context.
+In 2024/25, those teaching in special schools will have an enhanced offer that will enable them to network with other schools in a similar context.

-Find out more Search secondary teaching for mastery online or contact your local Maths Hub: Further information here or click here to apply Benefits - Your students will develop a deep, secure and connected understanding of the maths they are learning - You will begin to develop teaching for mastery approaches within your own classroom - You and your head of department will begin to develop an understanding of the practices and principles aligned to teaching for mastery - You will begin to support the teachers in your department to develop teaching for mastery approaches in their practice
+Find out more Search secondary teaching for mastery online or contact your local Maths Hub: Further information here or click here to apply Typically 2 full-day sessions and 3 school visit days.

+MATHS HUBS Benefits - Your students will develop a deep, secure and connected understanding of the maths they are learning - You will begin to develop teaching for mastery approaches within your own classroom - You and your head of department will begin to develop an understanding of the practices and principles aligned to teaching for mastery - You will begin to support the teachers in your department to develop teaching for mastery approaches in their practice